 Finding The Right Class Can Be A Challenge!

 There are so many different styles of Yoga out there today.
 It has been 25 years since I completed my yoga teacher’s training, over 40 years since I was first introduced to yoga, and since that time all kinds of ”yoga stuff” has sprung up.
-For a beginner it can be overwhelming to say the least!
+For a beginner, it can be overwhelming, to say the least!
 Some of these new styles are simply reincarnations (pun intended) of the old classics with spunky, fashionable names.
 Others, quirky combinations or ‘’blends’’ of yoga styles & gymnastics, or yoga & Pilates, or simply yoga with movements that are very effective.
-Other specialty styles such as Christian Yoga, Jewish Yoga, and yoga for Catholics, are replacing classical yoga which is a spiritual practice that include Hindu rituals & philosophies.
-All to say, these hybrids can be rather fun and creative way of ‘’changing it up’’ just so long as they are safe for mind, body, and soul!
+Other specialty practices such as Christian Yoga, Jewish Yoga, and yoga for Catholics, are replacing classical yoga which is a spiritual practice that includes Hindu rituals & philosophies.
+All to say, these hybrids and variations can be rather fun and creative way of ‘’changing it up’’ just so long as they are safe for mind, body, and soul!

-There appears to be less of a spiritual air about the contemporary, postural types of yoga classes that have sprung up in fitness centers across the globe.
-Generally, (not always) there is less spiritual nuances, chanting, and meditation, in gym based classes for example than at a yoga studio, ashram, or retreat.
+This said, there appears to be less of a spiritual air about the contemporary, postural types of yoga classes that have sprung up in fitness centers across the globe.
+Generally, (not always) there’s less eastern nuances, chanting, and meditation in gym based classes as compared yoga studios, ashrams, or retreats.
 I believe this is understandable considering how big the “physical culture” has become, how big yoga is, and how far science has evolved in the field of fitness and sports education.
 For instance, I was a group fitness instructor and Fitness and Lifestyle consultant when I took my Sivananda yoga teacher’s training in 1992.
-Going into the program I already had a discerning eye and the knowledge base to identify counter indicated postures which were at that time (25 yrs ago) considered safe and effective.
+Going into the program, I already had a discerning eye and the knowledge base to identify counter indicated postures which were at that time (25 yrs ago) considered safe and effective.
 There are to this day postures that I omit in my classes because the risk of injury out ways the benefits, or the posture simply does not engage the muscle group effectively.
 Education, I believe, is the beauty of the science of exercise and how it applies to fitness today.
 As this field evolves, so do we as more knowledgeable, competent teachers.

-Of course, not everyone is partial to the diluted “knock offs” of the original classical yoga practice that arrived in the west during the mid-50’s and 60’s.
-According to die -hard yogis & yoginis, the new brands of yoga, westernized yoga, void of Hindu terminologies & spiritualism, is secular and far removed from its original intention.
+Of course, not everyone is partial to the diluted “knock-offs” of the original classical yoga practice that arrived in the west during the mid-50’s and 60’s.
+According to die-hard yogis & yoginis, the new brands of yoga, westernized yoga, void of Hindu terminologies & spiritualism, is secular and far removed from its original intention.
 Although yoga is not a religion in its self, it is part of the Hindu spiritual practice.
 You cannot get around this.
 Its goal is to unite the practitioner with the almighty, Brahman.
 Thus void of its spiritual components it’s not technically yoga!
 I agree 100%.
 Therefore, for those who are purposefully seeking out a more spiritual or devotional type of yoga class, one which includes; Hindu chants, meditation, and prayers, contemporary or postural classes ( like mine) won’t meet their needs.

 “As a personal trainer and fitness instructor, I can identify counter indicated exercises, gage myself and modify accordingly.
 But how does a beginner navigate himself around in all this?”